microsoft/DeepSpeed/blogs/deepspeed-chat/README.md

 DeepSpeed-RLHF system is capable of unparalleled efficiency at scale, making complex RLHF training fast, affordable, and easily accessible to the AI community:

-***Efficiency and Affordability***: In terms of efficiency, [DeepSpeed-HE is over 15x faster than any existing system](#throughput-and-model-size-scalability-comparisons-with-existing-rlhf-systems), making RLHF training both fast and affordable.
+***Efficiency and Affordability***: In terms of efficiency, [DeepSpeed-HE is over 15x faster than existing systems](#throughput-and-model-size-scalability-comparisons-with-existing-rlhf-systems), making RLHF training both fast and affordable.
 For instance, DeepSpeed-HE can train an OPT-13B in just 9 hours and OPT-30B in 18 hours on Azure Cloud for under $300 and $600, respectively.

 <div align="center">